Applications are now being accepted for 2018-19 LCA positions.

-Learning Community Assistants (LCAs) provide the intentional focus for a Living Learning Community via programming and academic support.
+Learning Community Assistants provide the intentional focus for a Living Learning Community via community development, programming and academic support.
+LCAs are the intentionality that helps differentiate the learning community experience from that of other floors.
 LCAs work with RAs, HDs, GAs and university stakeholders to foster community success.
 The position requires an individual who is flexible enough to assume a variety of roles as dictated by the changing needs of students.
 It is crucial that an individual be able to relate well to others and handle administrative responsibilities.
 The LCA is more than just a friendly presence; she/he is the crucial link in creating an intentional experience for Living Learning Community residents.

-- Be enrolled in a minimum of 6 credit hours at WMU
+- Be enrolled in a minimum of 6 credit hours at Western Michigan University.

-- Have a minimum cumulative GPA of 2.6 or higher to apply for and retain the position
+- Have a minimum cumulative GPA to apply for and retain the position.

 Any additional employment may not exceed 15 hours off-campus or 10 hours on-campus and must be approved by Residence Life.
 Outside employment must not interfere with the LCA responsibilities.